hanconst/cics-liberty-minibank-example/README.md

 ### To try the samples in Eclipse:
 1. First, create a derby database in your laptop.
 We have already provided the DDL for the database needed, when you successfully create the database, set it to Server mode and start.It will automatically listen on port 1527.

 1. In your eclipse Servers view, create a Liberty server for backend.
-And replace the server.xml with the one that we provide you in Minibank-JEE7-Backend-->wlp-->server.xml.
+And replace the ***server.xml*** with the one that we provide you in ***Minibank-JEE7-Backend-->wlp-->server.xml***.
-	Something need to be changed here in server.xml,for label <dataSource>,please change the 'databaseName' to your own derby database path,and the same for label <library>,change the 'fileset dir' to your derby's installation path for libraries.
+	Something need to be changed here in server.xml,for label `<dataSource>`,please change the `<databaseName>` to your own derby database path,and the same for label `<library>`,change the `<fileset dir>` to your derby's installation path for libraries.
-	After that,put the Minibank-JEE7-Backend-->com.ibm.cicsdev.minibank.backend.war in backend liberty server's 'dropins' file,then it will deploy and run automatically.
+	After that,put the ***Minibank-JEE7-Backend-->com.ibm.cicsdev.minibank.backend.war*** in backend liberty server's ***dropins*** folder,then it will deploy and run automatically.
 1. The last step is for frontend part.
-Also you need to create another Liberty server for frontend.And replace the server.xml with the one we provide in Minibank-JEE7-Frontend-->wlp-->server.xml.you don't need to change anything here.
+Also you need to create another Liberty server for frontend.And replace the server.xml with the one we provide in ***Minibank-JEE7-Frontend-->wlp-->server.xml***.you don't need to change anything here.
-	Then put Minibank-JEE7-Frontend-->com.ibm.cicsdev.minibank.frontend.war in this backend liberty server's 'dropins' file.
+	Then put ***Minibank-JEE7-Frontend-->com.ibm.cicsdev.minibank.frontend.war*** in this backend liberty server's ***dropins*** folder.

-After these 3 steps above, visit 'localhost:9080/com.ibm.cicsdev.minibank.frontend/' in your browser.And now you can enjoy your Minibank Application!
+After these 3 steps above, visit <https://localhost:9080/com.ibm.cicsdev.minibank.frontend/> in your web browser.And now you can enjoy your Minibank Application!

 ### To port the samples in CICS Liberty
+After you can run this in your local environment, it will be easy for you to port in in CICS Liberty,all you need is to start 2 CICS Region with Liberty,we make one as WOR for our frontend server and the other as AOR for our backend server.When your Liberty has started ,just do the samething as you do in your local environment.Put war file in dropins folder via USS filesystem both in WOR and AOR.And don't forget to change the server.xml files.

 Welcome contribution!